-In this paper, we examine the ontology of big data and its definitional boundaries, exploring the question 'what makes big data, big data?'
-We employ Kitchin's (2013) taxonomy of the characteristics of big data (Table 1) to examine the nature of 26 specific types of data, drawn from seven domains (mobile communication; websites; sensors; cameras/lasers; transaction process generated data; crowdsouring; and administrative), that have been labelled in the literature as big data (see Table 3).
+In this paper, we examine the ontology of Big Data and its definitional boundaries, exploring the question 'what makes Big Data, Big Data?'
+We employ Kitchin's (2013) taxonomy of the characteristics of Big Data (Table 1) to examine the nature of 26 specific types of data, drawn from seven domains (mobile communication; websites; social media/crowdsourcing; sensors; cameras/lasers; transaction process generated data; and administrative), that have been labelled in the literature as Big Data (see Table 3).
+These 26 types of data are by no means exhaustive of all types of Big Data, for example there are a multitude of Big Data generated within scientific experiments, science computing, and industrial manufacturing.
+Rather, these 26 datasets are used for illustrative purposes and were selected due to our familiarity with them.
 We start by examining each of the parameters detailed by Kitchin with respect to the 26 different data types, in effect working down the columns in Table 3.
-We then examine the rows to consider how these parameters are combined with respect to the data types to produce multiple forms of big data.
+We then examine the rows to consider how these parameters are combined with respect to the data types to produce multiple forms of Big Data.